Setting up Kubernetes cluster with Kubernetes Engine

 You can create a Kubernetes cluster and deploy a web service using Kubernetes Engine.

-- Estimated time: 30 minutes
+- Estimated time required: 30 minutes

-- Recommended operating system: MacOS
+- Recommended OS: MacOS

 - Region: kr-central-2